Local properties of good moduli spaces: Good moduli spaces for formal schemes

 \section{Good moduli spaces for formal schemes}

 In this section, we show that the theory of good moduli spaces carries over to the formal setting.
 We will avoid using formal Artin stacks and make all statements and arguments using smooth, adic pre-equivalence relations.
 We will also only consider the case where the good formal moduli spaces are formal schemes which suffices for our applications.
-(We avoid using formal algebraic spaces because they have only been developed for separated, locally noetherian formal algebraic spaces and in Theorem \ref{formal_good_thm}, the noetherianness of the quotient should follow from the noetherian property of $\fU$ and the properties of good moduli spaces rather than being implicitly assumed.)
-Our main interest is in fact the case of the inclusion of the residual gerbe of a closed point $\cG_{\xi} \hookarr \cX$ so that, in particular, the $Y_i$ are Artinian (dimension 0 noetherian schemes) and the formal good moduli space $\fY$ is a formal affine scheme with underlying topological space of a point.
+The theory of formal algebraic spaces has only been developed in the separated and locally noetherian case.
+In Theorem \ref{formal_good_thm}, the noetherianness of the quotient should follow from the noetherian property of $\fU$ and the properties of good moduli spaces rather than being implicitly assumed.
+Our main interest is in the case where the groupoid is induced from the inclusion of a residual gerbe of a closed point $\cG_{\xi} \hookarr \cX$ so that, in particular, the $Y_i$'s (to be defined below) are Artinian (dimension 0 noetherian schemes) and the formal good moduli space $\fY = \dlim Y_i$ is a formal affine scheme whose underlying topological space is a point.